ashneg/competitive_coding/codechef/c++/CHHAPPY/README.md

 Today, all three conditions are satisfied.
 Chef would like you to feel his happiness and provide him with a solution for this new problem with a sequence of integers.
 The problem is as follows.

 You are given a sequence A1,A2,…,AN
 .
-You need to determine if it is possible to choose two indices i and j such that Ai≠Aj, but AAi = AAj

-.
-(If it was possible, Chef would be truly happy.)
+You need to determine if it is possible to choose two indices i and j such that Ai≠Aj, but AAi = AAj.(If it was possible, Chef would be truly happy.)
-Input
+### Input

-    The first line of the input contains a single integer T

-denoting the number of test cases.
+    The first line of the input contains a single integer T denoting the number of test cases.
     The description of T test cases follows.
-The first line of each test case contains a single integer N .
+    The first line of each test case contains a single integer N.
     The second line contains N
     space-separated integers A1,A2,…,AN

-Output
+### Output

 For each test case, print a single line containing the string "Truly Happy" if it is possible to choose required indices or "Poor Chef" otherwise.
 Constraints

     1≤T≤1,000
     1≤N≤105
     1≤Ai≤N
-for each valid i
-the sum of N
-over all test cases does not exceed 2⋅105
+for each valid i the sum of N over all test cases does not exceed 2⋅10<sup>5</sup>

 Subtasks

 Subtask #1 (27 points): 1≤N≤1,000

 Subtask #2 (73 points): original constraints
-Example Input
+### Example Input

 4